Attentional / Hyperactivity Problems

 - A website about facts and research on ADHD – Center for Disease Control and Prevention

-- Fact Sheet for Understanding Attention-Deficit/Hyperactivity Disorder for Caregivers – Substance Abuse Mental Health Services Administration (SAMHSA)
+- Understanding Attention-Deficit/Hyperactivity Disorder for Caregivers: Get the Facts – Substance Abuse Mental Health Services Administration (SAMHSA)

-- Fact Sheet for Understanding Attention-Deficit/Hyperactivity Disorder in Young Adults – Substance Abuse Mental Health Services Administration (SAMHSA)
+- Understanding Attention-Deficit/Hyperactivity Disorder in Young Adults: Get the Facts – Substance Abuse Mental Health Services Administration (SAMHSA)

 Information for this site has been obtained from the following resources: